-1. @scarcurtis: Scarlett advocates for sustainability and equality in her writing as the Gen Z columnist for Sunday Times Style.
+1. @scarcurtis: Scarlett advocates sustainability and equality in her writing as the Gen Z columnist for Sunday Times Style.
 In a recent column, she said: "Let's turn single-use plastic into a social crime like wearing Crocs with socks."
 She is also a part of the #pinkprotest #freeperiod campaign.

-2. @xiuhtezcatl: Xiuhtezcatl is an 18-year-old indigenous hip-hop artist and activist working as Youth Director for Earth Guardians.
+2. @xiuhtezcatl: Xiuhtezcatl is a 16-year-old indigenous activist working as Youth Director for Earth Guardians.
 An esteemed educator and speaker, he's also the youngest member to serve on Barack Obama's Youth Council.

 3. @hailethomas: Upon graduating from the Institute for Integrative Nutrition, Haile became the youngest certified health coach in America.
 The 17-year-old speaks about health activism while promoting her vegan lifestyle on Instagram.
-She also founded non-profit Healthy Active Positive Purposeful Youth (HAPPY), which focuses on providing low-cost plant-based culinary education in underserved communities.
+She also founded non-profit Healthy Active Positive Purposeful Youth (HAPPY), which focuses on providing low-cost plantbased culinary education in underserved communities.